Non-Polymeric3D

 Inconel 718

-A prototype of a thruster like those used in the NASA R-4D Apollo Service Module, we printed using an FDM printer from our proprietary bimodal materials.
+A prototype of a thruster like those used in the NASA R-4D Apollo Service Module, we printed using our modified FDM printer from our proprietary bimodal materials.

 Originally, the part was made of Stainless Steel and Hastelloy.
 We made it from more durable materials using Inconel 718, Inconel 625, and Aluminum Oxide, which, in our opinion, are better but were not available in the '60s.